A-Swafford/a-swafford.github.io/_posts/2017-03-02-Read_2_transcripts.markdown

 ```
 bowtie2 --local --no-unal -x focal_transcripts -q -1 read1.fq -2 read2.fq > focal_transcripts.bam
 ```
 Depending on how large your reads and transcripts are, this may take some time.
-Once finished, we need to prepare the output for visualization in IGV viewer with a few further commands.
+Once finished, we need to prepare the output for visualization in IGV with a few further commands.
 First, we need to sort the reads we've mapped:
 ```
 samtools sort focal_transcripts.bam -o sorted_focal_t.sorted
 ```